Aquatics programme terms and conditions

 Progression through the aquatics programme

 - Pupils will be continuously assessed by the teacher and will be given the opportunity to move up to the next stage as soon as they have met the necessary criteria.
-The move will be completed automatically for pupils moving from Stage 1-7.
-For other classes the parent/guardian must complete the move via the HomePortal, via email to firstname.lastname@example.org or at reception.
+The move will usually be completed automatically for pupils moving from Stage 1-7 where spaces are available in the same time slot.
+Where a space in the same timeslot is not available, the parent/guardian must complete the move via the HomePortal, via email to firstname.lastname@example.org or at reception.

 - Go Gateshead will endeavour to keep pupils in the same day/similar timeslot throughout Stages 1-7.
 Families with more than one child swimming in Stages 1-7 will be prioiritised so all children are kept close together - this is our 'sibling guarantee'.

 - If there are no spaces suitable for the customer then the pupil may be left in the current class (in which case the teacher will work the pupil towards the requirements of the higher class) until a suitable space becomes available in the next stage.

 - A suitably qualified teacher or coach will be provided for every session.
 To facilitate develiopment of new teachers, on occasion trainee teachers may be used (under supervision from a qualified Swimming Teacher Tutor).